conor1982/Iris_Project_2020/README.md

 ##### Fig 7
 ![Sepal Width Sepal Length Scatter](https://github.com/conor1982/Iris_Project_2020/blob/master/Scatterplots/Scatterplot%20of%20sepal_length%20and%20sepal_width.png)

-This scatter plot shows that Setosa is distinguisable from the other two species of Iris.
+This scatter plot shows that Setosa is distinguishable from the other two species of Iris.
 However a lot of ovelap can be seen between Veriscolor and Virginica.
-Looking back to the correaltion table we see that there is a *Small* negative correaltion of -0.11 between the two species.
+Looking back to the correlation table we see that there is a *Small* negative correlation of -0.11 between the two species.

 #### Petal Width and Petal Length Scatter Plot

 ##### Fig 8
 ![Petal Width Petal Length Scatter](https://github.com/conor1982/Iris_Project_2020/blob/master/Scatterplots/Scatterplot%20of%20petal_length%20and%20petal_width.png)

-This scatter plot shows that Setosa is distinguisable from the other two species of Iris.
-There is some minor ovelap can be seen between Veriscolor and Virginica.
-Looking back to the correaltion table we see that these variables have the strongest positive correaltion and would be the most useful when trying to predict a species type based  on petal width and petal length.
+This scatter plot shows that Setosa is distinguishable from the other two species of Iris.
+There is some minor overlap can be seen between Veriscolor and Virginica.
+Looking back to the correlation table we see that these variables have the strongest positive correlation and would be the most useful when trying to predict a species type based on petal width and petal length.

-There is also *Strong* correlations between sepal length:petal length and sepal length:petal width but the overlap between Versicolor and Virginica is more prevelant than can be seen when analysing petal width:petal length.
+There is also *Strong* correlations between sepal length:petal length and sepal length:petal width but the overlap between Versicolor and Virginica is more prevalent than what is observed when analysing petal width:petal length.

 ##### Fig 9
 ![Sepal Length Petal Length Scatter](https://github.com/conor1982/Iris_Project_2020/blob/master/Scatterplots/Scatterplot%20of%20sepal_length%20and%20petal_length.png)